easypanel-io/website/docs/05-templates/psitransfer/index.md

 ## Description

-PsiTransfer is a simple open-source self-hosted file sharing solution.
-It allows users to easily share files without the need for accounts or logins.
-The app is mobile-friendly and supports the uploading and downloading of large files.
-It also offers features such as resumable uploads and downloads, one-time downloads, and the ability to download all files as a zip or tar.gz archive.
-PsiTransfer is lightweight, with a Vue-based frontend and a gzipped size of less than 100k.
-It also provides password protection for download lists and supports modal-style file preview.
-The app requires Node.js version 7.4 or higher.
+PsiTransfer is a simple, open-source, self-hosted file sharing solution designed to provide an alternative to paid services like Dropbox and WeTransfer.
+The app allows for the sharing of many and very large files with ease, thanks to its support for streams.
+It also offers resumable uploads and downloads, ensuring you never lose progress.
+With PsiTransfer, you can set an expiry time for your upload bucket, and even offer one-time downloads.
+The app also supports downloading all files as a zip or tar.gz archive, and provides a modal-style file preview.
+For added security, PsiTransfer offers a password-protected download list.
+The app is lightweight and mobile-friendly, making it easy to use on any device.
+It also allows for explicit named bucket IDs with a query param sid=&lt;myBucketID&gt;.

 ## Benefits

-- Simple and Self-hosted: PsiTransfer provides a simple and self-hosted file sharing solution, allowing users to easily share files without relying on paid services.
+- Effortless File Sharing: PsiTransfer is a simple, open-source, self-hosted file sharing solution.
+It provides an easy and efficient way to share files without the need for accounts or logins.
-- No Accounts or Logins: PsiTransfer does not require users to create accounts or log in, making it convenient for quick file sharing.
-- Mobile-friendly Interface: PsiTransfer has a responsive interface that is optimized for mobile devices, ensuring a seamless user experience across different devices.
+- Mobile Friendly: The app has a responsive interface that is mobile-friendly, making it easy to use on any device.
-- Supports Large Files: PsiTransfer supports the uploading and downloading of large files, making it suitable for sharing files of any size.
-- Resumable Uploads and Downloads: PsiTransfer supports resumable uploads and downloads, allowing users to pause and resume file transfers without losing progress.
-- One-time Downloads: PsiTransfer allows users to set an expiration time for their upload bucket, ensuring that files are only available for a limited period of time.
-- Download All Files as Archive: PsiTransfer provides the option to download all files in a bucket as a zip or tar.gz archive, making it convenient for bulk downloads.
-- Modal-style File Preview: PsiTransfer supports modal-style file preview, allowing users to preview files before downloading them.
-- Password Protected Download List: PsiTransfer offers password protection for download lists, ensuring that only authorized users can access the files.
-- Lightweight and Gzipped: PsiTransfer is a lightweight app with a Vue-based frontend.
-It is gzipped by default and has a size of less than 100k, ensuring fast loading times.
-- Explicit Named Bucket IDs: PsiTransfer uses explicit named bucket IDs with query parameters, allowing users to easily share specific buckets.
+- Secure and Private: With PsiTransfer, your files are protected.
+You can set an expire-time for your upload bucket and even password protect your download list.

 ## Features

-- No Accounts or Logins: PsiTransfer does not require users to create accounts or log in, making it convenient for quick file sharing.
-- Mobile-friendly Interface: PsiTransfer has a responsive interface that is optimized for mobile devices, ensuring a seamless user experience across different devices.
-- Supports Large Files: PsiTransfer supports the uploading and downloading of large files, making it suitable for sharing files of any size.
+- Supports Large Files: PsiTransfer supports the sharing of many and very large files, making it a great solution for all your file sharing needs.
-- Resumable Uploads and Downloads: PsiTransfer supports resumable uploads and downloads, allowing users to pause and resume file transfers without losing progress.
+- Resumable Uploads and Downloads: The app supports resumable up- and downloads, ensuring that you can pick up where you left off if your connection is interrupted.
-- One-time Downloads: PsiTransfer allows users to set an expiration time for their upload bucket, ensuring that files are only available for a limited period of time.
+- One-Time Downloads: PsiTransfer allows for one-time downloads, ensuring that your files are only accessed when you want them to be.
-- Download All Files as Archive: PsiTransfer provides the option to download all files in a bucket as a zip or tar.gz archive, making it convenient for bulk downloads.
+- Download All Files as Archive: With PsiTransfer, you can download all files as a zip/tar.gz archive, making it easier to manage and organize your downloads.
-- Modal-style File Preview: PsiTransfer supports modal-style file preview, allowing users to preview files before downloading them.
+- File Preview: PsiTransfer offers a modal-style file preview, allowing you to view your files before downloading them.
-- Password Protected Download List: PsiTransfer offers password protection for download lists, ensuring that only authorized users can access the files.
-- Lightweight and Gzipped: PsiTransfer is a lightweight app with a Vue-based frontend.
-It is gzipped by default and has a size of less than 100k, ensuring fast loading times.
-- Explicit Named Bucket IDs: PsiTransfer uses explicit named bucket IDs with query parameters, allowing users to easily share specific buckets.

 ## Links